-1 Outline how you will implement applicable data security and privacy contract requirements over the life of the Contract.
-2 Specify the administrative, operational and technical safeguards and practices that you have in place to protect PII.
+1 Outling how you will implement applicable data 1 Outline how you will implement applicable data security and privacy contract requirements over the life of the Contract.
+A+ Virtual uses numerous safeguards including end point security monitoring 2 Specify the administrative, operational and technical safeguards and practices that you have in place to protect PII.
+End point security, corporate policies, subcontractor policies.
 3 Address the training received by your employees and any subcontractors engaged in the provision of services under the Contract on the federal and state laws that govern the confidentiality of PII.
+Regular training of our employees and monitoring of systems.
 4 Outline contracting processes that ensure that your employees and any subcontractors are bound by written agreement to the requirements of the Contract, at a minimum.
-5 Specify how you will manage any data security and privacy incidents that implicate PII and describe any specific plans you have in place to identify breaches and/or unauthorized disclosures, and to meet your obligations to report incidents to the EA.
+All employees and subcontractors are required to adhere to and to acknowlege understanding of our policies 5 Specify how you will manage any data security and privacy incidents that implicate PII and describe any specific plans you have in place to identify breaches and/or unauthorized disclosures, and to meet your obligations to report incidents to the EA.
+We have plans to notify any of our customers that are affected by a security breach in order to meet our obligations.
 6 Describe how data will be transitioned to the EA when no longer needed by you to meet your contractual obligations, if applicable.
+Data will be transferred securely on request of EA.
 7 Describe your secure destruction practices and how certification will be provided to the EA.
+Data will be destroyed following best practice guidance.
 8 Outline how your data security and privacy program/practices align with the EA's applicable policies.
-9 Outline how your data security and privacy PLEASE USE TEMPLATE BELOW. program/practices materially align with the NIST CSF v1.1 using the Framework chart below.
+Our organization's data policies are driven by periodic assessment and continual improvement based on best practices including NIST guidance.
+9 Outline how your data security and privacy program/practices materially align with the NIST CSF v1.1 using the Framework chart below.
+PLEASE USE TEMPLATE BELOW.